YCChenVictor/blog-frontend/_posts/Econ/2021-12-13-Efficiency.md

 description:
 date: '2021-12-13'
 categories: economics
-note: research the music industry chain please
+note:
 ---

 ## Intro

 I think pareto efficiency has the adequate explanation for economics efficiency and I am going to use it to explore opportunities.

 An economy achieves pareto efficiency if all the stakeholders has no means to feel better without hurting someone.
-For example, in the supply side, thers is no way to reallocate resources to increase two prodction at the same time.
+For example, in the supply side, there is no way to reallocate resources to increase two prodction at the same time.

 ## Why